-WASHINGTON, D.C. — On Tuesday morning, the National Transportation Safety Board (NTSB) met and heard presentations from several staff members on the investigation into the Dali crash into the Francis Scott Key Bridge in March 2024.
+WASHINGTON, D.C. — On Tuesday morning, the National Transportation Safety Board (NTSB) met and heard presentations from several staff members on the investigation into the DALI crash into the Francis Scott Key Bridge in March 2024, revealing the causes that led to the catastrophe.

 "The fact is, none of us should be here today," says Chair Jennifer Homendy.
 "This tragedy should have never occurred.
 Lives should have never been lost.
 As with all accidents that we investigate this was preventable."

-The Board heard presentations about several aspects of the investigation into the crash.
+The Board heard presentations about several aspects of the investigation, including factors that contributed to the collision like outdated and in some cases improper systems aboard.

 "This was a complex, multi-modal investigation," Homendy says.

-Just four minutes before the crash, a breaker opened at around 1:25 am, and the Dali experienced a low-voltage blackout, causing the main engine to shut down and the propeller to stop 8 seconds later.
-The engine and the thurster remained off after this point.
+Just four minutes before the crash, a breaker opened at around 1:25 am, and the DALI experienced a low-voltage blackout, causing the main engine to shut down and the propeller to stop 8 seconds later.
+The engine and the thruster remained off after this point.

 PREVIOUS REPORTING: Could a loose cable have caused the DALI power outage leading to Key Bridge crash?